 You’ll Need A Credit Card In Your Name

-To hire a car in Turkey, you’ll need to show a credit card in your name, which will be pre-approved in case of any damage or non-return of the vehicle.
+To hire a car in Turkey, you’ll need to show a credit card in your name.
+The card will be pre-approved in case of any damage or non-return of the vehicle.
 You don’t have to pay for the car with this card, but you must have it pre-approved.

 Minimum Age To Rent A Car In Turkey

-You need to be 21 years of age to rent a car in Türkiye, but the driving age is 18.
+To rent a car in Türkiye, you must be 21, but the driving age is 18.

 Refill The Fuel & Clean The Car At The End Of Your Road Trip

 When you return the car, ensure it has been refilled and cleaned.
 If it’s less than complete, you’ll be charged the extra to top it up and probably have a hefty fee, and if it’s filthy, you’ll also be charged.
-Consider getting a car wash or vacuum at the gas station before returning the vehicle.
+Consider getting a car washed or vacuumed at the gas station before returning the vehicle.

 Return Your Car On Time